top1944/duckuments/docs/atoms_85_fall2017_projects/05_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 ### Risk analysis
 ** Challenges:**
 Maintaining the balance between project level scope and Duckietown level scope.
 For instance, teams are focused on completing their project, and might forget the greater vision of Duckietown.
 This might mean having to convince teams to do slightly more work, for it to be more useful to Duckietown.
 After all, what’s the point of doing a project if it does not contribute to Duckietown?

 Balancing priorities of mission 1 and 2.
 Mission 1 is crucial, and takes priority over Mission 2.
 Therefore it will be challenging to find time (main resource) to work on Mission 2.

-# Mission 2 {#heroes-system-architecture-preliminary-design-doc-mission-2 status=beta}
+# Heroes Mission 2 {#heroes-pdd-mission-2 status=beta}

 Where there is a system, there is a want (nay, need) for optimisation.
 Describing a system’s performance and resource requirements in a quantifiable way is a critical part of being able to benchmark modules and optimise the system.

 The different levels of Mission 2 are defined as follows:

 * Bronze standard:
     * Define a formal, qualitative language to describe constraints/requirements between modules.